We've put together a list of 10 tips to help keep you and your data more secure.

 One of the most important ways to protect your computer is to have anti-virus software that is up to date and running.
 Anti-virus software protects computers from known viruses by checking all incoming email attachments and files you download, read or execute.
 If a file on your computer is found to contain a virus, it is quarantined before it can infect your machine.
 Keeping your computer virus-free is very important.
-We recommend you download Microsoft Security Essentials at http://windows.microsoft.com/enus/windows/security-essentials-download.
+CSU-issued computers have Cisco AMP preinstalled, so there's nothing you need to do to enable this protection.
+For personally owned computers, we recommend you enable Windows Defender Antivirus, a component of Windows Security built into Windows 10 by following Microsoft's instructions.
 You can set your virus scanner to automatically update itself daily as long as your PC is turned on and has an Internet connection for the selected time.
 You can also update most anti-virus products manually.

 2. System updates